-Master of Management at Regional Centers- Adaptive Blended Learning
+Master of Management -Blended Learning

-Management courses and programs are now offered at some Cambridge College regional centers using our adaptive blended learning (AdaptNet) delivery system.
+Management courses and programs are now offered at some Cambridge College regional centers using our blended learning format.
 Cambridge College's intensive classroom learning is combined with adaptive online learning.
 The result is a highly effective learning experience.

-- Weekends in class enable working adults to translate their experience into valuable learning through dynamic class room interaction with faculty and other students. - Individualized online learning.
-Between classes, online instruction is facilitated by the management faculty, with individualized, interactive learning adapted to your best learning style.
+- Weekends in class enable working adults to translate their experience into valuable learning through dynamic class room interaction with faculty and other students. - Online learning.
+Between classes, online instruction is facilitated by the management faculty.